Sabrina Elliott, LM, CPM

 After the birth of my 5 children, I knew that I wanted to support women during their pregnancy and birth.
 Having 5 small children, it wasn’t feasible to do so in a midwifery capacity, so I became the first certified doula in Abilene.
 I witnessed over 100 births in the Big Country and saw first hand the challenges that women faced when trying to find a provider and facility that would allow them the birth options they desired.
 After 8 years of doula work, I was discouraged and disappointed for them.
 Women in my community needed more!
 I knew it wouldn’t be easy, but I was being called into midwifery.
 I chose the Association of Texas Midwives Training Program and began my education.
 About 9 months later, I became an apprentice at Birth and Women’s Center in Dallas, which then transitioned into Origins Birth and Wellness-Dallas.
 I was trained by two Certified Nurse Midwives (CNM) and three Certified Professional Midwives (CPM), which gave me a well-rounded perspective in caring for your growing family.

 I grew up in Lubbock, but Abilene has been my home for over 15 years.
-My youngest kids are all teenagers now and while I hope it will be awhile before they have children of their own, I want them to have the kind of options that I wish for you.
-Abilene is growing and maternal healthcare is one area that I felt needed a change.
-So instead of moving my family to Dallas to finish my apprenticeship, I chose to live in two cities and commute in order to keep my family secure and be able to bring midwifery back to Abilene.
+I have two teenage girls at home, two boys that attend Angelo State University and two older daughters, one of which made me a grandmother this year or “Lala”.
+Rural areas of Texas are growing and maternal healthcare is one area that I felt needed a change.
 There is a political and social struggle with midwifery care as a safe practice and I have never shied away from the challenges that come with educating a community.
-My commitment to the women of the Big Country runs deep.
+My commitment to Texas women runs deep!

 Photo credit goes to Casey Chapa at Chapa Images.